technoblogy/tiny-bme280/README.md

 ===========
 The Bosch BME280 is the perfect sensor for a home weather station as it provides temperature, pressure, and humidity in a single device.
 This is an interface to allow you to use the sensor from an ATtiny processor such as the ATtiny85.

+For information about using this library see [ATtiny85 Weather Station](http://www.plasticki.com/show?2F5D).

 #### Introduction